syncfusion-content/maui-docs/MAUI/Popup/styles.md

 ---
 layout: post
 title: Styles in .NET MAUI Popup control | Syncfusion
-description: Learn about Styles support in Syncfusion .NET MAUI Popup (SfPopup) control, its elements, and more.
+description: Learn here all about Styles support in the Syncfusion .NET MAUI Popup (SfPopup) control, its elements, and more.
 platform: MAUI
 control: SfPopup
 documentation: ug